bitrise-io/workflow-recipes/recipes/android-parallel-ui-tests-on-multiple-devices.md

 The Pipeline contains two Stages that are run serially:

-1. `build_for_ui_testing`: This Stage executes a Workflow — also named `build_for_ui_testing` — that runs the `android-build-for-ui-testing` Step to build APKs for use in testing, and runs the `deploy-to-bitrise-io` Step to save those APKs for use in the later Stages.
+1. `build`: This Stage executes a Workflow — named `build_for_ui_testing` — that runs the `android-build-for-ui-testing` Step to build APKs for use in testing, and runs the `deploy-to-bitrise-io` Step to save those APKs for use in the later Stages.
 Performing this Stage separately from the actual testing allows for each test Stage to use these pre-built APKs rather than having to rebuild them for each test Stage.
 1. `run_ui_tests_on_devices`: This Stage executes three UI test Workflows in parallel — `ui_test_on_phone`, `ui_test_on_tablet`, `ui_test_on_foldable` — which use the `android-instrumented-test` Step to run the UI tests on the APKs built in the previous Worflow on each specific device type.

 ![A screenshot of the example Pipeline in Bitrise's web UI](./android-parallel-ui-tests-on-multiple-devices.png)